AlfishSoftware/godot-files-vscode/README.md

 ❤️ [Itch Store] | [ArtStation] | [Unity Assets]
 🌐 [GitHub] | [Bitbucket] | [Reddit] | [YouTube]

-When accessing 3rd-party websites, you may be subject to their privacy policies.

-Content from Godot is available under the licenses found in their repositories for [code/API](https://github.com/godotengine/godot) and for [documentation](https://github.com/godotengine/godot-docs).

 [donate]: https://alfish.itch.io/godot-files-vscode
 [public domain]: https://unlicense.org/
 [GitHub repo]: https://github.com/AlfishSoftware/godot-files-vscode